ScalHive/Interview-Tasks/Junior_level_positions/Quality_Assurance_Engineer/README.md

 # Quality Assurance Engineer

+Our data platform's purpose is to improve consumer experience and communications activity performance, to mitigate risk, drive product innovation and achieve operational excellence.
+You will contribute to the implementation and operation of the platform from data collection through storage and on to processing.
+We seek individual excellence within collaborative teams.
+Culture is very important at Iterable, and we value working alongside driven people who share our values of:

+- Trust
+- Balance
+- Growth Mindset

+We’re happy to elaborate on what these mean to us, and how these values might help foster your growth;personally and professio

 ## What will you do:
+- Candidate will work in agile environment
-- Design, review and verification of business and software requirements
+- Create requirements
-- Define and maintain test plans and test specifications for functional, integration and performance testing
+- Create/execute test cases
+- Create bug reports
+- Write end user documentation
+- Testing application on each development stage
-- Execution of test cases and reporting of product defects
+- Provide quality control of the product
-- Work closely with developer teams and other IT professionals to analyze and resolve product defects
+- Work closely with other members of team (developers/DevOps)
-- Advocate for quality best practices and help develop metrics to ensure these being followed
-- Develop your technical understanding to support and build your career
+- Work with Git
+- Demonstrate demos

 ## Requirements:
+- Experience with web testing
+- Worked with REST APIs, relational databases
+- Understanding test planning, bug detection
+- Acceptance testing of product
+- Version control systems (Git is mandatory one)

+## General skills set:
-- An understanding of software QA methodologies, tools, metrics and processes
+- Strong knowledge of software QA methodologies, tools and processes
-- Knowledge of SDLC, STLC
+- Stages of STLC
-- Perform functional, regression, UI, smoke, API, ad-hoc testing and other
-- Manage issues and defects in management tools
-- Experience in creating requirements, test plan, test cases, checklists
+- Experience in testing software in an Agile environment
-- An ability to work across the team, including developers, DevOps, managers, to  improve our   product quality and reliability
+- Intermediate level of English

 ## Nice to have:
+- Testing API
+- Load testing (JMeter)
-- Experience in Agile/Scrum development environment
+- Experience with Docker
-- Understanding of network protocols
-- Experience in technologies (HTML, CSS, SQL, Git) level of English — intermediate
+- Experience in Agile/Scrum methodologies of software development

-## Expertise and priority verticals are:
+## Soft skills:
+- Strong problem solving skills & ability to learn in a fast paced environment
+- Interest in the latest programming trends such as functional and reactive programming
-- FinTech
+- Strong work ethic
-- BigData (using Hadoop framework)
-- Digital Marketing
+- Communication skills

-## We offer:
+## Benefits:
+- Paid internship
+- A high spec PC with 2 displays

-- Flexible working schedule
+- Flexible office hours
+- Workplace in comfortable office
-- Stable salary and social guarantees
+- Fruits, tea, coffee and cookies
-- English course
-- Compensation of sports activities, certification, conferences and seminars

-If you’re interested in our opportunity, feel free to send your resume to cv@scalhive.com
+### What is the hiring process?
+We believe that diverse teams build better products and strive to offer equal opportunity to all applicants.
+If your application is successful you will move through short phases:

+- We'll check your CV meets the requirements for the role, which are detailed above.
+- We'll arrange a 20-minute phone interview with you to talk about you and the role and gauge the relevance of your experience.
+- We'll propose you short technical challenge (homework for 1-2 hours, deadline 1 week)
+- We'll invite you to our office to meet our team and discuss your solution for challenge

+### Any questions?
+If you have any queries whatsoever, there's an email box cv@scalhive.com where you can let us know.
+Unfortunately, only applicants who have the right to work in the Ukraine will be considered.